Author has written 14 stories for Sweeney Todd, Avengers, and Sherlock.

 My favourite genre of book is fantasy, and my role models are JK Rowling and Jacqueline Wilson.

 I love musicals.
-I've seen The Lion King, Grease, Oliver, Sweeney Todd and The Wizard of Oz.
+I've seen The Lion King, Grease, Oliver, Sweeney Todd, The Wizard of Oz, Les Miserable and Mamma Mia.
 I have also been in Bugsy Malone, Treasure Island, Little Shop of Horrors and my most recent was Olivia, in which I had the role of Fagin.

 I'm a nerd and proud.